ayumu436/bash/README.md

 sysboost --version            # Check version
 sysboost --help               # Show help

+License

-MIT, use it however you want.
+MIT.
+Use it however you want.

-contributing
+Contributing

-got ideas? open an issue or send a pull request. support
+Got ideas?
+Open an issue or send a pull request.

+Support

-if you like it, cool. if not, that’s fine too
+If you like it, cool.
+If not, that’s fine too.